banner

 }

-// Set the read and write buffers for the two sockets
+// Set the read and write buffers for both sockets

 int bufferSize = SOCKET_BUFFER_SIZE;